-As part of the 2012 RPU EIS analysis, TRPA conducted an analysis of wildfire risk and its impact on emergency evacuation, considering the amount of growth forecast for the region.
-This amendment does not propose additional growth, only amendments to standards intended to encourage buildout of the remaining residential bonus units for 100 percent deed-restricted affordable, moderate and achievable housing.
+As part of the 2012 RPU EIS analysis, TRPA conducted an analysis of wildfire risk and its impact on emergency evacuation analysis, considering the amount of growth forecast for the region.
+This amendment does not propose additional growth, only amendments to standards intended to encourage buildout of the remaining residential bonus units for deed-restricted affordable, moderate and achievable housing.
+By concentrating100 percent deed-restricted affordable, moderate and achievable housing.
 As such, the amendments do not exacerbate previously identified wildfire risk from the buildout development of new residential housing.
 The amendments will not increase the overall development potential in the Region because the total quantity of residential units, tourist accommodation units, and commercial floor area (collectively referred to as TRPA development rights) is capped by TRPA's growth control system from TRPA's Regional Plan.
 The full buildout of the Region was studied in the 2012 EIS.